Every SEO, webmaster, and digital marketer has a powerful tool at their disposal.

 - Pages with internal links pointing to them, which have been deleted or renamed, should be identified and redirected (using 301 redirects).

 (d) Manual Actions

 This report informs you when Google penalizes your site for any spam or black-hat techniques.

-Keep in mind that a “manual action” is different from an algorithmic penalty.
+Remember that a manual action differs from an algorithmic penalty.
 Algorithm penalties are automatic and will not be reflected in this section.
 Manual penalties, on the other hand, are more severe and require you to take extensive action.

-After fixing the reported issues and ensuring your site contains meaningful content, you must file a reconsideration request to get your site ranking back in the SERPs.
+After fixing the reported issues and ensuring your site contains meaningful content, you must request reconsideration to get your site ranking back in the SERPs.

 Read Google’s Quality Guidelines to learn what Google considers to be webspam.